danainjax/is-it-ok/NOTES.md

 # Requirements [ 5/12 ]

+Added API Key for IMDB to .env file and added .env to .gitignore

 [ ] The code should be written in ES6 as much as possible

 [X] Use the create-react-app generator to start your project.